FinFetChannel/RayTracingMazeCppOlcPge/README.md

 # RayTracingMazeCppOLC

 Simple ray tracing game in C++, originally developed in [Python](https://github.com/FinFetChannel/pytracingMaze), which in turn was based on my [ray casting project](https://github.com/FinFetChannel/RayCastingPythonMaze).
-As you may have guessed, things started to get a bit heavy for Python and my poor optimization skills, still, developing the proof of concept with Python was worth it as i don't have much experience in C++.
+As you may have guessed, things started to get a bit heavy for Python and my poor optimization skills, still, developing the proof of concept with Python was worth it as i don't have much experience in C++ (as you can clearly see by just looking at the code).

 ## Intro